Hello and welcome to the ISK website for the 2018/2019 academic year.

-ISK is a coeducational international school for children from 4 years old to Year 8 (UK) or Grade 7 (US).
+ISK is a coeducational international school for children from Nursery to Year 11 (UK) or Grade 10 (US).
 We follow the International Early Years Curriculum (IEYC), International Primary Curriculum (IPC) and International Middle Years Curriculum (IMYC).
-We currently have around 150 students from all over the world.
+We are a truly international school, currently with around 150 students from all over the world.

 ISK is owned by the Seyoung Foundation, chaired by the CEO of DSME (Daewoo Shipbuilding and Marine Engineering).
-The current CEO of DSME and Chair of the Seyoung Foundation is Mr Jung.
-Previous CEO/Chairs were Mr Nam Sang-tae and Mr Ko Jae-ho.
 The Seyoung Foundation also owns the local university, Koje College, and Okpo Kindergarden.

 The role of the Seyoung Foundation is to oversee the finances of ISK.
-They appoint the Head of School, Mr YH Eom, who reports to the Seyoung Foundation at board meetings.
+They appoint a Head of School, who reports to the Seyoung Foundation at board meetings.